Hôtel Bonaparte: A victim of the urban planning of Baron Haussmann on behalf of Emperor Napoléon III

 The Hôtel Bonaparte soon enjoyed the informal status of a Monument historique.
 Accordingly, paintings and engravings were made of it, which also served as souvenirs for Napoléon admirers.
 Engraving by Joseph John Skelton from 1850.

 On 2 April 1857, the widow of Général Charles, Comte Lefebvre-Desnouettes, Marie Louise Stéphanie, Comtesse Lefebvre-Desnouettes, née Rolier (1787–1880), sold the Hôtel Bonaparte with its 3.650 m^{2} plot to Émile Goubie for FRF 625,000.

 In the same year, in the winter of 1857, the house was demolished due to the construction works for the Rue de Châteaudun, formerly called Rue Ollivier.

-"My grandfather couldn't save the Hôtel Bonaparte, whose demolition had been decided due to the plans for the Rue Ollivier.
-This building, which holds so many fond memories, was condemned to disappear due to an expropriation order of overriding public interest. Émile Goubie could only comply with this order.
-He even left the land needed for the planned street to the city of Paris free of charge."
+"My grandfather was powerless to save the Hôtel Bonaparte, whose demolition had been decreed in view of the projected Rue Ollivier.
+That building, which preserved so many cherished memories, was doomed to vanish by an expropriation decree in the public interest. Émile Goubie could do no more than submit to this order.
+He even surrendered the land required for the projected street to the city of Paris without compensation."